-Fusion5 quick to make their mark at 2016 Microsoft NZ Partner Awards.
+Fusion5 make their mark at 2016 Microsoft NZ Partner Awards

 Fusion5, one of Microsoft’s newest partners, debuted in style at the prestigious black-tie Microsoft New Zealand Partner Awards held in Auckland on 31 March 2016.
 In walking away with the Customer Relationship Management Partner of the Year award for 2016, Fusion5 has been recognised by Microsoft for excelling in providing innovative and unique sales, services, solutions, and/or support based on Microsoft Dynamics CRM.